When you write a letter to your child, it can be magical! It communicates love, pride, and commitment beyond the power of everyday spoken words.

 - Memories of a shared vacation

 - An observation you'll never forget

-- The memory of a time when you realized your child had grown in some way
+- A time when you realized your child had grown in some way.

 06 of 08